nathanael-fijalkow/games_book/_build/html/_sources/9_Timed/state_space_representation.md

 counterparts.

-As for finite games, we are interested in computing a fixpoint to determine whether a given configuration is winning for  \textrm{Eve}.
+As for finite games, we are interested in computing a fixpoint to determine whether a given configuration is winning for  Eve.
 We start by introducing the zone-based counterparts of the controllable predecessors operator which is the main tool in the algorithms.